 If your newsletter provides product information then we believe you can rely on legitimate interest as legal ground.
 The individuals reasonably expect you to use his/her data in that way so you don't need to get additional consent.

-62. Is it necessary to send the revalidation request by 25 of May, or do I have a few weeks to get it?
+62. Is it necessary to send the revalidation request by the 25th of May, or do I have a few weeks to get it?

 The Data Protection Authorities have not been clear, but Google and Facebook both received violations on the first day after the deadline.
 From our point of view, you are no longer allowed to contact your subscribers without proof of consent.